Keeping Disk Usage Low

 For More Complex Cleanup Scenarios

-For scenarios the policies and tasks don't cover with their provided variables, we suggest using the REST API to find and delete what you need via REST call or Scripting.
+For scenarios the policies and tasks don't cover with their provided variables, we suggest using the REST API to find and delete what you need via REST call.

 For example, if you'd like to delete all components named

 alpha, you can perform the following curl to identify them:

 Depending on your results, you can then call individual deletes or design a script to remove them all.
 Example of what a delete curl might look like:

 If you would like more insight into how blobstore space is being consumed to make better informed configuration decisions, you can run groovy scripts either from the command line or from within NXRM using the Execute Script task.
 This Knowledge Base article provides samples to get you started.